UK working on assumption of no-deal Brexit, says Michael Gove

 Brexit dominates many front pages and opinion pieces with the Sunday Times reporting that UK prime minister Boris Johnson has set up “a war cabinet” to deliver Brexit.
 In the paper, senior cabinet minister Michael Gove writes that there is now “a very real prospect” of no deal and that the UK government is making preparation “on the assumption” that Brussels would not strike a fresh agreement.

-The Sunday Telegraph, meanwhile, reports the new UK chancellor, Sajid Javid, has prepared a spending blitz to prepare for an October 31st exit.
+The Sunday Telegraph, meanwhile, reports that new UK chancellor Sajid Javid has prepared a spending blitz to prepare for an October 31st exit.
 The plan includes 500 new Border Force officers and possible new infrastructure around the UK’s ports.

 The Government has spent €58 million hiring consultants to help it do its work over the last five years, according to the Sunday Business Post.
 It reports Deloitte as the biggest earner, receiving €34.2 million in fees.
 The figures were obtained by Social Democrat co-leader Catherine Murphy.
 It follows last week’s criticism of the use of external advisers by senior civil servant Robert Watt.